14 Meaningful Ways People Are Saying Thank You to Essential Workers

 Serving a home-cooked thank you

 Bill Houston, owner of Carolina Billiards, in Wilson, North Carolina, is known in his community for his generosity.
 In November, he collects food for the local food pantry, and for Christmas, he collects socks and essentials for the elderly.
 He also coordinates donations to Toys for Tots to be passed along to underprivileged children.
 When the pandemic shuttered local businesses, including his, Houston and a few friends found a way to thank, honor, and help essential workers.
 Every Friday, restaurant employees, tattoo workers, medical professionals, police officers, utility workers, sanitation workers, and those displaced by the pandemic, enjoy a free BBQ or chicken meal, courtesy of Houston.
-Learn what to do if you’re laid off due to coronavirus.

 Sharing the love